Garrett Cooper Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 11th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.

 - The Pirates surrender the fourth-fewest home runs in baseball (74 total, one per game).